-SPECIAL DIETS - If your child is allergic to any foods or requires a special diet, arrangements can be made but please let the county 4-H leader know immediately so we can communicate your child's needs to the camp.
+SPECIAL DIETS - If your child is allergic to any foods or requires a special diet, arrangements can be made but please let the county 4-H leader know immediately so we can communicate your child's needs to the camp dining hall manager.
+We can accommodate almost any special diet we just need to know about it.
+If it is a particularly challenging combination of allergies, you can call Wahsega 4-H center dining hall (706-864-2905) and speak with the dining hall manager.
+Do this about one month in advance so there is time for us to plan.